Skip to content

 Both types of redirects mean that a previous page has been moved to a new one, but how long the redirection should last is what sets them apart.

-As mentioned earlier, a 301 redirect indicates an old page has been permanently moved to a new one.
+As mentioned earlier, a 301 type of redirection indicates an old page has been permanently moved to a new one.
 However, the 302 redirect is used to temporarily redirect one web page to another one.

 So basically, a 302 HTTP status response code tells a browser or search engine that the page has been redirected to a new page for a limited amount of time.